The herpes simplex virus is incredibly common in the United States and worldwide.

 - may appear solo or in groups

-- usually take one to two weeks to completely heal
+- usually take 1 to 2 weeks to completely heal

-HSV-1 is transmitted through skin-to-skin contact, oral secretions (like saliva), and genital secretions (like semen).
+HSV-1 is spread through direct contact with the virus, which can be present in or around cold sores, in oral secretions (like saliva), and in genital secretions (like semen).

 Some of the ways it can be transmitted include: